How to Become a Social Media Manager (Step-by-Step Guide)

 Instagram is a great social media platform to manage if you enjoy graphic design and photography.

-If you’re comfortable with making and editing video, Instagram stories offers a powerful way to connect with an audience.
-There are now many different programs that allow you to schedule Instagram posts and Instagram stories.
+If you’re comfortable with making and editing videos, Instagram stories offer a powerful way to connect with an audience.
+There are now many different programs that allow you to schedule Instagram posts and stories.

 If you’re comfortable with live videos, Facebook Live can be a good way to engage with an audience.
 You can also learn how to send automatic message responses on Facebook, which will show that your company is responsive and cares about its community.

 Pinterest is a very powerful, image-based search engine.
-It helps to have a strong background in graphic design here, so you can create eye-catching images that users will respond to.
+It helps to have a strong background in graphic design here, so you can create eye-catching images that users will click on.

 Like Instagram, you can improve your engagement on Pinterest by following other accounts and using hashtags.
 Pinterest also has numerous group boards to help you improve your reach.

-How to Become a Social Media Manager at a Company in 3 Steps
+How to Become a Full-Time Social Media Manager in 3 Steps

 If you prefer the stability of an office job over starting your own business, there are a few ways to increase your chances of getting the job.
 This is often a good route to take if you’re not sure you want to be self-employed.
 Plus, you’ll get on the job training that will help you hone your skills.